AlexBuzea/react_intro_project/README.md

 [Preview of app](https://alexbuzea.github.io/react_intro_project/)

-App functionality is limited for the preview, will not be able to add new posts and remove them as didn't have time to deploy the backend.
+App functionality is limited for the preview, and you will not be able to add new posts or remove them, as I didn't have time to deploy the backend.

-The best way to run this app is to clone it locally and run it locally where it is using a fake JSON server.
-After cloning the repo following steps can be followed:
+The best way to run this app is to clone it locally and run it locally, where it is using a fake JSON server.
+After cloning the repo, you can follow these steps:

-1.Run **npm install** (to install dependencies)
+1. Run **npm install** (to install dependencies)

-2. Uncomment the handlesubmit function in create component, and remove the existing one.
-Uncomment the blogdetails and handleclick in BlogDetails component and remove the existing code for these functions.
-Same process for Home component.
-This will switch to fetching from the fake JSON server ran locally
+2. Uncomment the `handlesubmit` function in the create component and remove the existing one.
+Uncomment the `blogdetails` and `handleclick` in the BlogDetails component and remove the existing code for these functions.
+Same process for the Home component.
+This will switch to fetching from the fake JSON server running locally.

-3.Run **npx json-server --watch data/db.json --port 8000** (to run JSON server locally)
+3. Run **npx json-server --watch data/db.json --port 8000** (to run JSON server locally)
 4. Run **npm run start** (this will start the app locally)